Visiting Seaside Village North Berwick

 Outlander Series has obviously brought a lot of people to see this battlefield area.
 Clan Fraser Stone was the only stone with a fence around in it..

 We spent a relaxing and interesting 1 or 2 hours at Culloden.
 Then we three hopped back in the Mini and headed towards the nearby city of Inverness.
 The goal was to find some petrol asap.
 And also to buy some much needed groceries.
 We settled for a Tesco market on the outskirts of Inverness which also had a fuel station nearby.
 Tesco is a nice store with a good selection of food options plus other products such as some much needed diapers for Téo.
 (Once again we were impressed with the quality of food options.
 Even the snacks for children were health conscious without the preservatives and loads of processed sugars.
 Instead simple straightforward plant based ingredients sweeten with natural sweets.)
 One thing high on the list was a good hot chocolate mix to enjoy in the cool evenings.
-And some of Clotted Cream for the scones we had picked up earlier.
-(Clotted cream and Raspberry Jam…yum!)
+And some Clotted Cream for the scones we had picked up earlier.
+(Clotted cream and Raspberry Jam…perfect combo yum!)

 Tesco at Inverness